• Skip to main content

 Diagnosing Hepatitis B

-Based on your symptoms and risk factors, the doctor will order a blood test to detect the hepatitis B virus in your body and which type it is – acute or chronic.
+Based on your symptoms and risk factors, your doctor may order a blood test to detect the hepatitis B virus in your body and which type it is – acute or chronic.

 Blood tests can also evaluate your liver functioning.
 If tests indicate that liver damage is present, your doctor may obtain a sample of your liver (biopsy) to determine the extent of scarring.
 Noninvasive tests, such as magnetic resonance elastography (MRE) or transient elastography (a type of ultrasound), may be used to assess the stiffness of the liver.